bizquigs/rosa-workshop-content/rosa-content/300-app/gitops.md

     ![](./images/app_blue.png)

 1. Meanwhile check ArgoCD it should show the application as out of sync.
-Click the Sync button to have it revert the change you made in OpenShift
+Click the Sync button to have it revert the change you made in OpenShift.
+This will bring up a dialogue to the right, observe the multiple options for your own education, and then cick "synchronize".

     ![](./images/sync_bgd.png)